MavenWare/ChunkShield/README.md

 Supports: 1.21.x

 ## "But Paper/Spigot already do this"
+Think of ChunkShield as an extension for Paper/Spigot.
-> - Chunkshield precisely aims to address the areas that Paper/Spigot neglect.
+- Chunkshield precisely aims to address the areas that Paper/Spigot neglect.
-> - Where ClearLagg failed, ChunkShield succeeds.
+- Where ClearLagg failed, ChunkShield succeeds.
-> - We cut all the useless bloat and focus on what server owners specifically need.
+- We cut all the useless bloat and focus on what server owners specifically need.

 <img width="550" height="520" alt="chunkshield-comparison1" src="https://github.com/user-attachments/assets/c844361e-b8e1-446b-919e-37edceda1cd5" />